 The NPS conducts thousands of search and rescues servicewide each year, many of which could be avoided with visitors planning and making responsible decisions.
 During the ongoing health crisis, it’s critical that we make wise choices to keep our national park rangers and first responders out of harm’s way.
 Please follow these Recreate Responsibly tips to safely spend time outside:

-Keep it close.
-Follow the state and county orders governing the open status of the area you’re considering visiting.
+Follow the tribal, state and county orders governing the open status of the area you’re considering visiting.
 The National Park Service is working closely with governors and state and local health departments as we increase access and services across the National Park System.

-Navigation hazards change daily, boaters should use caution and be very watchful of unexpected underwater hazards as well as other boaters and kayaks.
+Navigation hazards change daily, boaters should use caution and be very watchful of unexpected underwater/freshly-out-of-the-water hazards as well as other boaters and kayaks.
+Hazard buoys do not mark every hazard on the water.
 Be aware of pieces of branches that could be as large as full trees floating in the lake.
-This debris could damage lower units when struck.
 Water levels are significantly different than past seasons, so commonly known boating paths and saved GPS routes may not be safe with current lake levels.